VarvaraShcheglova/c-elegans-genome-analysis/README.md

 # Genome Assembly and Differential Expression Analysis of *C. elegans*

-This project demonstrates a full **genome assembly and RNA-seq analysis pipeline**, performed in an HPC environment.
+This project demonstrates a full genome assembly and RNA-seq analysis pipeline, performed in an HPC environment.

 ---